-- To enable an understanding of occupational performance components. - To evaluate the interaction between person, occupation and context. - To explore the relationship between occupational interruption and the components of occupation.
+To enable an understanding of occupational performance components.

+- To evaluate the interaction between person, occupation and context. - To explore the relationship between occupational interruption and the components of occupation. - To examine and apply occupational therapy theory and process in relation to promotion of occupational engagement.